-Date and Time Name of Child/ren Name of Staff Does this child involved Member/s involved have a consent form for Safe Handling? i i i i i i i i i i i i i i i i i i i What happened in the ne build up to the incide ent?
-What happened that necessitated physical intervention (Safe Handling?)
-What strategies were used to diffuse the situation before Safe Handling was employed?
-What form did the Safe Handling take?
-(How many adults; were they held, if so, how; how long were they held for; where were they taken etc) What was the outcor me of the Safe Handling g?
-(The child calmed down ((after how long?), the child left the room v refusing, environment was r Children in class were at ne to continue their work eg) Were there any other sanctions employed following the Safe Handling (child has internal exclusion, external exclusion, missed playtimes, permanent exclusion eg) Was anybody hurt during the Safe Handling?
+Date and Time Name of Child/ren Name of Staff Does this child involved Member/s involved have a consent form for Safe Handling? rianuling!
+What happened in the ne build up to the incide ent? · What happened that necessitated physical intervention (Safe Hand lling?)
+What strategies were us ed to diffuse the situation be efore Safe Handling was em ployed?
+What form did the S Safe Handling take?
+(Ho ow many adults; were they h neld, if so, how; how long were they held for; where were they taken etc) • g?
+(The child calmed down refusing, environment was r nade safe again, children in class were able to continue their work eg) Were there any othe r sanctions employed fo Illowing the Safe Handlin On (child has internal Were there any other sanctions employed following the Safe Handling (child has internal exclusion, external exclusion, missed playtimes, permanent exclusion eg) chester, chema choladen, messa playames, permanent choladien eg/ Was anybody hurt during the Safe Handling?
 (Adults, other children, child being Safe Handled) Please detail.
-(Where, how severely, how did it happen, was any treatment needed wither immediately or at a later date.) needed wither immediate ely or at a later date.)
-Parents to be contacted as soon as practicable after the incident with information from above.
-Notes from conversation with parent recorded below:
+(Where, how severely, how did it happen, was any treatment needed wither immediately or at a later date.)
+Parents to be contact rted as soon as practic: able after the incident w ith information Parents to be contacted as soon as practicable after the incident with information from above.
+Notes from conversation with parent recorded below: Tion above.
+Notes from conversation with parent recorded below.